-While substitution of fossil fuel-generated energy for clean energy is the primary source of emission reductions at present, emission reductions can also be achieved by reducing the carbon-intensity of energy generated from fossil fuels.
+Along with substitution of fossil fuel-generated energy for clean energy, emission reductions can also be achieved by reducing the carbon-intensity of energy generated from fossil fuels.
 As we describe in Section VI.B.1, neither the Status Quo nor FCEM approaches provide any incentive for reductions in the carbon-intensity of fossil generation.
 By contrast, both Net Carbon Pricing and the Hybrid Approach incent the development of less carbon-intensive fossil resources by placing a cost on carbon that increases the cost of energy from more carbon-intensive resources compared to less carbon-intensive resources.
 However, the carbon prices in the Hybrid Approach are too low to incent all cost-effective emission reductions through investments in more efficient fossil generation and retirements of inefficient fossil generation, which decrease the carbon intensity of fossil generation.